Last updated on November 21st, 2022 at 08:55 am

-My teachers started finding me – yoga instructors, meditation teachers, wisdom teachers.
+My teachers started finding me–yoga instructors, meditation teachers, and wisdom teachers.
 I was too stubborn to seek treatment for PTSD, and so the universe kept throwing healers at me.
 One by one they introduced me to new techniques to help me calm my nerves and feel more at peace.

 Suddenly I was finding some semblance of peace.

-Fast forward five years.
-It was 2010 and I was living in upstate New York, where I had moved to put my house back together.
+Fast forward five years, and I am living in upstate New York, where I had moved to put my house back together.
 My ex-husband and I were about to sell our house as the final piece of our divorce settlement when our tenants accidentally set it on fire.

 After spending a year rebuilding my house, I started focusing again on building out my career.
 I really wanted to write books, although I was terrified of tackling this lifelong dream of mine.
 I also wanted to find someone to love.

-I was more peaceful than I had been years earlier, having cultivated a daily meditation practice, with fewer sleepless nights due to the panic attacks, less consistently agitated.
-My stomach did not churn all the time with worry – just occasionally.
+I was more peaceful than I had been years earlier, having cultivated a daily meditation practice, with fewer sleepless nights due to panic attacks, and less consistently agitated.
+My stomach did not churn all the time with worry, just occasionally.